-The classic example of a pigment having different names for the various crystal modifications is phthalocyanine blue (which has been classified as C.I.
-Pigment Blue 15).
+The classic example of a pigment having different names for the various crystal modifications is phthalocyanine blue, which has been classified as C.I.
+Pigment Blue 15.
 C.I.
-Pigment Blue 15:1, which is reddish-blue, is the α -modification and C.I.
-Pigment Blue 15:3, which is greenish-blue, is the β -modification.
+Pigment Blue 15:1, which is reddish-blue, is the $\alpha$ -modification while C.I.
+Pigment Blue 15:3, which is greenish-blue, is the $\beta$ -modification.
 These products carry the same C.I.
 Constitution Number: C.I.
 74160.

 In contrast, C.I.
 Pigment Blue 15:2 and C.I.
-Pigment Blue 15:4, respectively, are α - and β modifications which have been given an after-treatment to make them flocculation stable.
+Pigment Blue 15:4 are, respectively, $\square$ and $\square$ modifications which have been given an after-treatment to make them flocculation stable.
 In fact, most commercial phthalocyanine pigments are after-treated, so this is another example of lack of consistency in past Colour Index practice as regards the allocation of colon numbers.
 The division between C.I.
-Pigment Blue 15:1 and C.I.
-Pigment Blue 15:2, and that between C.I.
-Pigment Blue 15:3 and C.I.
-Pigment Blue 15:4, is becoming increasingly blurred.
+Pigment Blue 15:1 and Blue 15:2, and between C.I.
+Pigment Blue 15:3 and Blue 15:4, is becoming increasingly blurred.
 Although this anomaly is recognised, it is not the intention that it will become a precedent for any other chemical types introduced in the future.

-The industry's understanding of the role of crystal structure and particle-size effects continues to grow, and it is now acknowledged that several pigments can exist in more than one crystal form (polymorphism), each of which, with any given pigment, is chemically identical.
+The industry's understanding of the role of crystal structure and particle-size effects is growing, and it is now acknowledged that several pigments can exist in more than one crystal form, each of which, with any given pigment, is chemically identical.
 In assigning C.I.
 Generic Names and C.I.
 Constitution Numbers, the Colour Index has usually ignored small differences in colour or properties.
 However, in some cases different crystal forms of a pigment exist in different colours.
 An example is C.I.
 Pigment Violet 19, which can exist as a violet pigment and also as a bright red.
 In such cases it is possible to apply for a new C.I.
 Generic Name in order to distinguish between the two types.

 Sometimes different crystal forms of a pigment exist in the same sector of the spectrum, although showing very noticeable differences in hue or even properties.
-If the difference is great enough to change the description of the hue (such as yellowish red to bluish red), then a new colon number would be considered for an existing C.I.
+If the difference is great enough to change the description of the hue (e.g. yellowish red to bluish red), then a new colon number would be considered for an existing C.I.
 Generic Name.